 - government documents

-When something you find is available online, you will see a link to access it from one of the library’s research databases.
+If a source is available online, you will see a link to access it from one of the library’s databases.
 If it is a print book or DVD, you will see a link to request it.
 Print books and DVDs can either be mailed to you (for free) or picked up if you are near the library that owns them.

 That doesn’t mean sources from libraries are always appropriate to use or that websites shouldn’t be included in academic research.
 College libraries subscribe to popular magazines and purchase books that represent a wide range of opinion or evidence on academic topics.
 And there are plenty of Web-based research institutions and government document repositories that are the best place to find current scientific research and statistics.
 Regardless of where you find information, you always need to Evaluate Sources to verify that the information is authoritative, accurate, and up-to-date.

 You can also see a full list of Newspaper Databases to explore additional newspaper content.

 The library’s discovery search looks through titles, authors, abstracts, summaries, and subject headings for most of the materials in the library’s collection.
 Using too many words, words that combine too many concepts, or using full sentences produces poor results.
 Learn more about Keywords & Search Strategies to improve your results and save time.
 You can also Contact a Librarian for the best search words for any topic – librarians are human search engines and experts at search strategy.

 Learn more about accessing specific types of sources by using the instructions listed in the rest of the library’s Find Menu.